Thanksgiving week forecast: Where snow, rain is heading in the US

 Wednesday

-The East Coast and West Coast will be dry on Wednesday, setting up a good holiday travel day for both coasts.

-Interstate 70 will be the hardest-hit by rough weather, with snow in the Colorado Rockies and rain in Kansas, Missouri, Illinois, Indiana, Tennessee, Kentucky and Ohio.
+The rain will move into Illinois and Indiana in the afternoon.
+By the evening, the rain will push into Ohio, Kentucky and Tennessee.

+This storm will be expanding overnight as it heads east for Thanksgiving.

-In the South, temperatures will be well above average, with highs in the 70s and 80s.
-Houston may reach a record high for the second time this week.
+Meanwhile, the entire South is enjoying well above average temperatures in the 70s and 80s.
+Houston could near its daily record high of 84 degrees.

 Thanksgiving

-Spectators heading to the Macy’s Thanksgiving Day parade in New York City should bring umbrellas and raincoats, as the parade will be rainy with temperatures in the 40s.
-The breeze could reach 10 to 15 mph.
+Spectators heading to the Macy’s Thanksgiving Day Parade in New York City should bring umbrellas and raincoats, as the parade will be rainy with temperatures in the 40s.
+The breeze could reach 15 mph.

+The rain will stop in Washington, D.C., by noon and in New York City by 4 p.m.
+The rain will continue in Boston until about 9 p.m.

-Rain will be falling across most of the East Coast Thursday morning, while snow hits northern Pennsylvania and upstate New York.
+Meanwhile, snow will be falling Thursday morning in Ohio, Pennsylvania and upstate New York.

-Much of the Interstate 95 corridor will be soggy throughout the day, especially north of Philadelphia where the rain will continue through the afternoon.

-Meanwhile, temperatures will reach the 70s in Arizona and the 80s in Florida.
-But highs will only be in the 30s and 40s in the Midwest.
+By the afternoon and evening, the heavy snow will reach Maine and the Green and White mountains in Vermont and New Hampshire.

+The rain and snow from this storm will be done by Friday morning.

 Friday